trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up

-:::tip write ICA_ADDR as a `sender` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account address.
+:::tip write ICA_ADDR as a `sender` or any other field in an AutoTX and Intento will parse the to-be defined Interchain Account address.
 :::

 #### Sending funds

-Trigger fees, or 'AutoTx fees on Trustless Hub are paid from the funds sent in the ICS20 message.
+Trigger fees, or 'AutoTx fees on Intento are paid from the funds sent in the ICS20 message.

-**Execution on Trustless Hub**
+**Execution on Intento**

-If you want to execute messages locally on Trustless Hub, set `auto_tx["connection_id"]` to `""`.
+If you want to execute messages locally on Intento, set `auto_tx["connection_id"]` to `""`.
 The funds sent with the ICS20 transfer will be used to pay for AutoTx fees.
 For local transactions there is no additional fee charged.

 **With execution over IBC**